openlab-aux/vuizvui/doc/preface.md

 retaining backwards-compatibility for configurations outside of the defined machines.

-The name `Vuizvui` is of Bavarian origins and means something like `too much` while on the other side `nix` means nothing.
+The name _Vuizvui_ is of Bavarian origins and translates to “much too much” while on the other hand
+_nix_ means “nothing”.
 Which fits quite well because this repository is for everything either too complex or not polished/generic enough to be pushed into [<nixpkgs>][nixpkgs].